Etymology of Votadini

 was never convincingly explained in Brythonic.
 However, this region was dominated by a Germanic elite, as discussed in this

 website.
 The name Catumandus could therefore well be Germanic.
-Catu- : common people who live in cots
+Catu- : cot - where common people lived in

 + mandu :